mulky-sulaiman/sistem-informasi-klinik-v3/README.md

 php artisan migrate:fresh --seed
 ```

+-   If you encounter error during the seeding process, which most likely came from the unique constraint failed for Clinic data, simply re-run the above command until it is succeed.

--   Or populate the new database using this sql dump by running the import command in the MySQL server.
+-   Another option is to skip the seeding process and manually populate the new database using this sql dump by running the import command in the MySQL server.

 ```bash
 https://github.com/mulky-sulaiman/sistem-informasi-klinik-v3/tree/main/database/sistem_informasi_klinik_v3_2024-05-29.sql